CloudVPS/CloudVPS-Boss/README.md

 To get 6 months of retention with just one full backup, create a full backup if the other full is older than 6 months (6M) and keep at max 1 full backup.

-The auth.conf file has the credentials needed for Swift and Openstack authentication:
+The v3-auth.conf file has the credentials needed for Swift and Openstack authentication:

     SWIFT_USERNAME="TENANT-ID:USERNAME"
     SWIFT_PASSWORD="super_secure_password"